reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   R apply(T t, U u);
   // default methods
 ```

-### Using BiFunction
-For example, suppose we have a `BiFunction` that takes two integers as input and returns their sum.
+For example, suppose we have a `BiFunction` that takes two integers as input and returns the bigger number.

 Let's define it and test the results:
 ```java